deemp/projects/developers-roadmap/README.md

     <!-- LIMA_DEDENT -->

 - `foldl'` - fold a list from the left: `f (f (f x a1) a2) ...` and have accumulator in WHNF.
+  - May need to force the accumulator
 - `foldr` - calculate the full list and fold it from the right: `f (f (f x a5) a4) ...`.
   - Can terminate early if an operation is strict in the left argument (like `&&`) - [SO](https://stackoverflow.com/a/27682341)
+  - Can cause stack overflow as it has to evaluate the whole list first - [wiki](https://wiki.haskell.org/Foldr_Foldl_Foldl'#Foldr)

     <!-- LIMA_INDENT 4 -->